 - Using a vegetable peeler, peel 1 slice of lemon peel.
 Juice the same lemon.

-- Add the cinnamon stick, the lemon peel, fresh lemon juice, and brown sugar to instant pot and stir to combine.
+- Add the water, cinnamon stick, the lemon peel, fresh lemon juice, and brown sugar to instant pot and stir to combine.
 Add apples and toss to mix

 - Close the lid, make sure it’s in the sealing position and turn toggle to seal.